29,338 Candidates To Contest KPs Second Phase LG Polls - UrduPoint

 29,338 Candidates To Contest KP's Second Phase LG Polls

-According to ECP, as many as 651 candidates will contest on Tehsil chairman seats, 13,331 candidates on general village and neighborhood seats, 3,201 on women seats, 6,602 on labour and kisan seats, 5,446 candidates on youth seats and 107 candidates on Minorities seats.
+According to ECP, as many as 651 candidates will contest tehsil chairman seats, 13,331 candidates for the general village and neighborhood seats, 3,201 on women seats, 6,602 for labour and kisan seats, 5,446 candidates for youth seats, and 107 candidates for minorities seats.

 Earlier, the public notice inviting nomination papers was issued on February 10 while the dates for filing of nomination papers with the Returning Officers by the candidates were from February 14 to February 18.